"The wide world is all about you:

 Big Ambergris Cay, Turks and Caicos.

-(Photograph courtesy of My.
+(Photographs courtesy of My.
 Joseph Burgess).

-Some of these large reptiles are good colonizers of new areas.
-The two Iguana species of the Lesser Antilles have been seen rafting on masses of vegetation, especially after storms, or swimming in the open sea among the islands, even in good weather.
+Some of these huge reptiles are good colonizers of new areas.
+Two Iguana species of the Lesser Antilles have been seen rafting on masses of vegetation, especially after storms, or swimming in the open sea among the islands, even in good weather.
 Whatever would entice a lizard to make such a journey through its own volition is not easily understood.
 It may be a consequence of occasional overpopulation and the subsequent depletion of resources.
 Whatever the case may be, it is evidence of the dispersal abilities of these fascinating organisms.

 At least as far as external morphology is concerned, the difference between the genera Cyclura and Iguana is not fully clear-cut.
 The very name of the first genus (from the Greek "cyclos" - "circle", and "urus" - "tail") makes reference to the whorls of enlarged spine-like scales surrounding their tails.
 This trait is absent in Iguana but, in fact, one member among the cyclurids, namely Cyclura pinguis of the Puerto Rican insular bank, lacks those, as well.
 Perhaps the species of the two groups are all Iguana, but the matter does not seem to be settled.